cdlugos03/ENGT481/README.md

  - bearing friction and air resistance are not included in the model.
 These may need to be modeled for accuracy.

 **Suggestions:**
  - Need a way to tune the angles more precisely.
+Maybe a program could be designed to help tune the second pendulum angle more easily and precisely?
- - PID corrections could help reduce/eliminate drifting.
+ - PID corrections could help reduce/eliminate drifting in the rail position over time.
- - Could try gain scheduling or re-linearizing the system every time step to approximate a non-linear system with LQG.
-(Rasperry pi may not be powerful enough if not well optimized)
- - Could try model predictive control (MPC).
-(Rasperry pi may not be powerful enough if not well optimized)
- - Could try a machine learning approach.